Walmart shooter left ‘death note,’ bought gun day of killing

 Bing’s death note rambles at times through 11 paragraphs, with references to nontraditional cancer treatments and songwriting.
 He says people unfairly compared him to serial killer Jeffrey Dahmer, and wrote: “I would have never killed anyone who entered my home.”

-And he longs for a wife but says he didn’t deserve one.
+And he wished for a wife but wrote he didn’t deserve one.

 Some who worked with Bing, 31, said he had a reputation for being an aggressive, if not hostile, supervisor who once admitted to having “anger issues.”
 But he also could make people laugh and seemed to be dealing with the typical stresses at work that many people endure.